Vishuis

 What will happen in the future with Fish House?

-The Municipality must complete the administrative process.
-When Fish House is completed, it will form a bridge in the community.
-It will be a place where people can meet, where visitors can be welcomed and assisted, and where the history of the community and the environment will be kept alive.
-Fish House was planned as a first phase in providing greater support to the community.
+When Fish House is completed, it will be a place where people can meet, visitors can be welcomed and assisted, and the history of the community and the environment will be kept alive.

 How do people apply for a contract to manage all or parts of Fish House?

-Once the municipal process is finished, and the Fish House has been built, people from the community can manage businesses from inside Fish House after completing an application.
-Such applications will be evaluated by a knowledgeable and independent panel.
-The Trust will provide assistance to help people with their applications.
-Application documents will be distributed in advance and discussed at information sessions.
-A concept invitation to manage services at Fish House has been set up.
-This concept will be workshopped again, in the community, before it is finalised.
+Once the municipal process is finished, and the Fish House has been built, people from the community can apply to manage services and businesses with Fish House as the base.
+A knowledgeable and independent panel will evaluate applications.
+The Union and Trust will assist people with their applications.
+A concept invitation to manage services at Fish House will be workshopped in open community sessions before it is finalised.

 The concept document is: